 The remainder of section 203 of the implementing bill sets forth specific rules related to determining whether a good meets the Agreement's specific requirements to qualify as an originating good.
 For example, section 203(c) implements provisions in Annex 4.1 of the Agreement that require certain goods to have at least a specified percentage of "regional value content" to qualify as originating goods.
-It prescribes alternative methods for calculating regional value content, as well as a specific method that may be used in the case of certain automotive goods.
+It prescribes alternative methods for calculating regional value content, as well as a specific method that must be used in the case of certain automotive goods.
 Section 203(f) provides that a good is not disqualified as an originating good if it contains de minimis quantities of non-originating materials that do not undergo a change in tariff classification.
-Other provisions in section 203 address how materials are to be valued, how to determine whether fungible goods and materials qualify as originating or non-originating, as well as a variety of other matters.
+In defining an exception to that rule, section 203(f)(3)(B) specifies that certain textile or apparel goods containing elastomeric varns in the component of the good that determines the tariff classification will be considered an originating good only if such yarns are "wholly formed" in the territory of Colombia, the United States, or both.
+Article 3.3.9 of the Agreement, read together with footnote 5, makes clear that "wholly formed" means that all production processes and finishing operations must take place in the territory of a Party.
+The United States - Peru Trade Promotion Agreement and the Dominican Republic - Central America - United States Free Trade Agreement contain the same clarification, set out in footnotes to Article 3.3.9 and Article 3.25.8, respectively, namely that both finishing operations and production processes are included within the term "wholly formed" as used in those agreements.
+Other provisions in section 203 of the bill address how materials are to be valued, how to determine whether fungible goods and materials qualify as originating or non-originating, as well as a variety of other matters.

-Section 203(l) allows a good to be shipped through a third country without losing its status as an originating good, provided certain conditions are met.
+Section 203(1) allows a good to be shipped through a third country without losing its status as an originating good, provided certain conditions are met.
 While in a third country, the good may not be further produced, except that it may be unloaded, reloaded, or preserved, if necessary.
 Whether the good is unloaded, reloaded, or preserved in a third country, or is simply shipped through the third country, the good must, while in that country, remain under customs control.

-Section 203(1) recognizes that, in modern commerce, a good may not be directly shipped from Peru to the United States, or vice versa; for example, shipments may be consolidated at an interim port.
-At the same time, in order to ensure that the preferential tariff treatment under the Agreement inures to producers in Peru and the United States, rather than producers in third countries, an originating good may not be further produced in a country that is not a party to the Agreement.
+Section 203(1) recognizes that, in modern commerce, a good may not be directly shipped from Colombia to the United States, or vice versa; for example, shipments may be consolidated at an interim port.
+At the same time, in order to ensure that the preferential tariff treatment under the Agreement inures to producers in Colombia and the United States, rather than producers in third countries, an originating good may not be further produced in a country that is not a party to the Agreement.
 Requiring the good to remain under customs control provides greater traceability of the good to ensure that no further production occurred.